-You claim PC as a single person or jointly as a couple if you have a partner (one partner must claim for both of you).
+You claim PC as a single person or jointly as a couple if you have a partner.
+One partner makes the claim for a couple.
 Your partner is your husband, wife, civil partner, or someone you live with as though you are married/civil partners.
 If you have a partner, your joint income and capital is taken into account when the amount of your PC award is calculated.